adap/flower/doc/source/index.rst

 intended to help along the way.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2
    :caption: Contributor Guide

-   getting-started-for-contributors
-   good-first-contributions
+   contributing/index
    architecture

-About Flower
+About
 ------------

 .. toctree::
    :maxdepth: 1
-   :caption: About Flower
+   :caption: About

-   people
-   organizations
+   about/index
    publications